White Water Rafting D&D Style

 Last week (yeah I was slow getting this up) I created a log raft challenge/race for D&D. It involved a water elemental, and was the very first time I tried streaming one of our sessions.
 There were some minor things I’d like to get cleaned up with it, but hopefully it improves as we go along.
-At least next time you’ll be able to hear everyone at the start.

 The Race Mechanics, as written before the session started.
 I made some adjustments on the fly, simply to help things go smoother.
 If I revisit this, I’ll probably rewrite them to be more in line with what I’ve learned.